haddersbadders/edu-tel/posts/wondavr-virtual-exhibition.md

 slug: Exploring using WondaVR to create a virtual exhibition space with students on the EDU61004 Media Making and Creativity module.
 ---

 WondaVR is the University of Sheffield's 360° media and VR hosting platform.
-Primarily, WondaVR allows you to create immersive virtual reality experiences using a combination of 360° images and video; and augment these with audio, text, image and video annotations.
+WondaVR allows you to create immersive virtual reality experiences using a combination of 360° images and video and augment these scenes with images, videos, audio and text annotations.

-360° images and videos can be easily captured using a 360° camera and immersive experiences can be easily authored in within your web browser using the WondaVR platform.
+360° images and videos can be captured using a 360° camera and immersive experiences can be easily authored in within your web browser using the WondaVR platform.
 You can [read more about 360 media and the WondaVR platform on the Digital Learning web pages](https://students.sheffield.ac.uk/digital-learning/360).

 You can also see [my examples of 360° photography and how they can be used in WondaVR](https://wvr.li/dd4tu1).

 As well as the 360° image and video modes, WondaVR can also be used to create 3D virtual environments where the user can move around a space and interact with objects in that space.
-This is extended further by a multi-user mode where multiple people can visit a virtual space and interact with each other via text chat and voice - much like a virtual meeting space.

 # Building a virtual exhibition
 As part of the WondaVR pilot in 2022, I wanted to explore using WondaVR to create a virtual exhibition space with students on the EDU61004 Media Making and Creativity module (part of the [MA in Digital Literacies, Culture and Education](https://www.sheffield.ac.uk/postgraduate/taught/courses/2023/digital-literacies-culture-and-education-ma)).

 In this module, students explore the different ways children can use technology to be creative in the classroom.
 Each week students explore a different technology and create something with it - examples are videos, stop-frame animation, avatars, posters etc.

-I wanted students to be able to showcase their work and at the same time learn about authoring VR experiences themselves.
+I wanted students to be able to showcase their work and at the same time learn about authoring VR experiences.

 <figure><img src="/images/wvredit.png" at="The WondaVR editing interface" /><figcaption>the WondaVR editing interface</figcaption></figure>

 I ran a collaborative session where students co-created their VR exhibition.
 In the session, students used Google Drive to collate all their media files and dicussed where things should go within the space.
-We were slightly restricted in that WondaVR only allows one person to edit a project at a time, so students took it in turn to have a go at editing.
+We were slightly restricted in that WondaVR only allows one person to edit a project at a time, so students took it in turn to have a go at editing and placing their assets within the 3D room.

 You can [explore the virtual exhibition here](https://wvr.li/5jm370).